Anaizing/JS-Challenge-Day-4/README.md

   # map() filter()
-  6. create a list of Boulevards in Paris that contain 'de' anywhere in the name For this exercise work on the console of the webpage provided. https://en.wikipedia.org/wiki/Category:Boulevards_in_Paris
+  6. Create a list of Boulevards in Paris that contain 'de' anywhere in the name For this exercise work on the console of the webpage provided. https://en.wikipedia.org/wiki/Category:Boulevards_in_Paris

   # Array.prototype.sort()
-  7. sort Exercise
+  7. Sort Exercise
   Sort the people alphabetically by last name